CyberSys/ysfs_2_0/README.md

-# YSFS 2.0 - YSFlight scripts for Blender 2.75+
+# YSFS 2.0
-Creating, editing and export mesh as SRF & DNM files (for free YSFlight simulator game).
+YSFlight scripts for Blender 2.75+, that allow creating, editing and export mesh as SRF & DNM files (for free YSFlight simulator game).
 * http://ysflight.com

 Some of this scripts based on "exportsrf" scripts, originaly created by Mr Mofumofu and licensed under MIT License